 Inspired by Buddhist teachings, this type of meditation involves paying attention to your thoughts as they occur to you.
 In this process, you will practice avoiding judgment on your thoughts or getting involved in them.
 Instead, you simply take note of any patterns that arise and observe these thoughts as they come and go.

 This is a good type of meditation for beginners or for people that don’t have a teacher to guide them.
 During this practice, you will engage with a combination of awareness and concentration.
 Some people find it’s helpful to focus on their breath or on an object while observing any thoughts, feelings, or bodily sensations.

 Meditation is often used as a part of a holistic approach to mental health.
-You can read a full article on this here.

 Used in Eastern religions as well as the Christian faith, spiritual meditation is related to prayer.
 This is because during spiritual meditation, you seek a deeper connection with God or a higher power and reflect on the silence around you.